Tax measures (deferrals, reductions):

 Grants and access to finance:

-- If an employee is sick or has come into direct contact with the COVID-19 infected person, a doctor can issue the sick leave certificate.
+- If an employee is sick (has symptoms), or has come into direct contact with the COVID-19 infected person and has been recognized as contact person (for a 14 day self-isolation period), or to take care of a sick child or if a child has come into direct contact with the COVID-19 infected person a doctor can issue the sick leave certificate.

 - Sick leave certificates are not issued for people returning from abroad and are therefore obliged to self-isolate, but who are healthy.

 Enforced leave/use of holiday (paid vs unpaid):